lucasb-eyer/libheatmap/README.md

 is one of `discrete`, `soft`, `mixed`, and `mixed_exp`.

 I have created a page to [preview all shipped colorschemes](http://lb.eyer.be/a/colorschemes.html).

+### Using weighted datapoints

+In some applications, the datapoints come with associated weights, which encode some kind of importance of that point.
+A weighted point can be added to the heatmap using the `heatmap_add_weighted_point` and `heatmap_add_weighted_point_with_stamp` functions which take an additional weight parameter after `x` and `y`.
+The weight may be any non-negative floating- point value.

+Adding a point with a weight of `3.0` has exactly the same effect as adding that point three times without a weight, but is (almost) as efficient as adding a single unweighted point.
+In addition, weights allow for arbitrary weighting (heh) such as `0.123`, which wouldn't be possible by repeatedly adding unweighted points.

+Weighted and unweighted points can be mixed arbitrarily using the API.

 More advanced stuff
 -------------------